Food Allergy Innovations

 Brilliant minds across the country are currently running tests and trials, hoping to someday improve the lives of allergy sufferers.
 Find out what’s on the horizon.

-Scientists at the University of Chicago, starting out in the research lab, are developing a drug to treat childhood food allergies.
-Their breakthrough discoveries about the gut’s complex microbiome - a population of trillions of bacteria living inside all of us - and its ability to create a barrier that stops allergens from entering the bloodstream, led to the creation of ClostraBio.
-While new medications are still a year or two from clinical trials, they’ve already identified a difference in the gut bacteria of babies who had cow’s milk allergies and infants who did not.
+Scientists at the University of Chicago are developing a drug, ClostraBio, to treat childhood food allergies through the gut.
+Led by Dr. Cathy Nagler, researchers are making breakthrough discoveries about the gut’s complex microbiome (made up of trillions of bacteria living inside all of us) and its ability to create a barrier that stops allergens from entering the bloodstream.
+While new medications are still a year or two from clinical trials, they’ve already identified a difference in the gut bacteria of babies who have cow’s milk allergies and infants who do not.

 Aimmune Therapeutics Inc.